meta-introspector/generic-callback-git-oauth-cloudflare-worker-server/README.md

 ```
 This token has access to all repositories owned by the organization.
 Organization permissions
- Read and Write access to organization actions variables and organization hooks
+ Read and Write access to organization actions variables, organization hooks, and organization secrets

 Repository permissions
  Read access to metadata
  Read and Write access to actions, actions variables, administration, secrets, and workflows

  ```

 Save it to ~.github file or somewhere